-Mr. Sims is not present for the deliberations or decision by our board of directors when it approved his compensation arrangements.
+Mr. Sims was not present for the deliberations or decision by our board of directors when it approved his compensation arrangements during his service as Executive Chairman, Chief Executive Officer, or Advisor to the Chief Executive Officer.

-Employment Agreements with Mr. Suen, Mr. Doradla, and Mr. Thill
+Employment Agreements with Mr. Suen, Mr. Thill, and Mr. Doradla